 Looking Over Vermeer's Shoulder, then, lays out in clear, comprehensible language every facet of 17th-century painting practices including training, canvas preparation, underdrawing, underpainting, glazing, palette, brushes, pigments and composition.
 Also investigated are a number of key issues as they relate specifically to Vermeer such as the camera obscura, studio organization as well as how he depicted wall-maps, floor tiles, pictures-within-pictures, Turkish carpets and other of his most characteristic motifs.

-Bolstered by his qualifications as a practicing painter and a Vermeer connoisseur, the three-volume PDF format permits the author to address each of the book's 24 topics with requisite attention.
+Bolstered by his qualifications as a practicing painter and a Vermeer connoisseur, the three-volume PDF format permits the author to address each of the eBook's 24 topics with requisite attention.
 By observing at close quarters the studio practices of Vermeer and his preeminent contemporaries, the reader will acquire a concrete understanding of 17th-century painting methods and gain a fresh view of Vermeer's 35 works of art, which reveal a seamless unity of craft and poetry.

 While not written as a "how-to" manual, aspiring realist painters will find a true treasure trove of technical information that can be adapted to almost any style of figurative painting.